amyylin1/stock-analysis/README.md

 ## Summary

-The refactored code is more efficient.
-All of the variables are in arrays, therefore, the output is easier and the code runs faster.
-However, the refactored code is more complex.
-It is harder to de-construct and de-bugged.
-The array output also makes it difficult to track all of the intermediate calculations.
+In general, refactored code is faster and more efficient.
+In finance, less computation time means more immediate conclusion and is helpful in today’s fast-paced economy.
+However, refactored code is more complex, harder to de-bugged, and error-prone.
+Therefore, the code must be carefully evaluated to ensure it performs as it should.

-In contrast, the original code is slower.
-The variables are not in arrays, therefore, calculations and outputs are executed simultaneously.
-Hence, the longer execution time.
-However, it is a cleaner code and easy to de-bugged.
+The refactored code in this analysis is faster and more efficient than its original code.
+This is because all variables are in arrays.
+Therefore, the output is more straightforward, and the code runs faster.
+However, the array output makes it difficult to track all intermediate calculations and double-check numbers.
+Also, the refactored code is much harder to write and de-bugged structurally.
+In contrast, the original code is much easier to write and de-bugged.